Ubax/stellar-trash/README.md

 # Stellar trash

 This is the main repository for our START Hack challenge.
-It is divided into ### sections.
+It is divided into 2 sections.
+First briefly introduces our code repository.
+The second describes our proposed solution with mockups and state diagrams of user actions.

 ## Code